Geetha63/MS-Teams-Scripts/App Installation/README.md

 #### Description:

-  Script is to Add TeamsApp to Teams or Tenant by providing the parameters $OwnerPrincipalName,$AppNameAppName and selecting the input
+  Script is to Add TeamsApp to Teams or Tenant by providing the parameters $OwnerPrincipalName,$AppName and selecting the input

-  Inout 1 for add App to Team ,enter the Team name to add add App to team Input 2 for add App to Tenant, script will fectch the Teams in tenant and adds given App to Teams
+  Input 1 for add App to Team ,enter the Team name to add add App to team Input 2 for add App to Tenant, script will fectch the Teams in tenant and adds given App to Teams

 ##### Prerequisites: